-- 5.2.
+5.2.
 Specific Requirements

-- 5.2.1.
+5.2.1.
 Car to car scenario

-- 5.2.1.1.
+5.2.1.1.
 Collision warning

-When a collision with a preceding vehicle of Category M1, in the same lane with a relative speed above that speed up to which the subject vehicle is able to avoid the collision, can be anticipated 0.8 seconds ahead of an emergency braking, the collision warning shall be as specified in Paragraph 5.5.1., and shall be provided at the latest 0.8 seconds before the start of emergency braking.
+When an imminent collision with a preceding vehicle of Category M_1 , in the same lane is detected with a relative speed above that speed up to which the subject vehicle is able to avoid the collision, (within the conditions specified in paragraph 5.2.1.4) is imminent a collision warning shall be provided as specified in paragraph 5.5.1., and shall be triggered at the latest 0.8 seconds before the start of emergency braking.

-However, in case the collision cannot be anticipated 0.8 seconds ahead of an emergency braking, the collision warning shall be issued immediately after the detection.
+However, in case the collision cannot be anticipated in time to give a collision warning 0.8 seconds ahead of an emergency braking a collision warning shall be provided as specified in paragraph 5.5.1. and shall be provided no later than the start of emergency braking intervention.